 If you’re like most florists, website revenue represents 30 to 40 percent of business.
-Many of these purchases are from local customers already familiar with your brand, people who visited your site directly or used your name in...Read More
+Many of...Read More

 Category: Floral Management Plugged In

 Google is the search engine which owns the largest marketshare — thus, its advertising service, Adwords, commands the best opportunity to build your brand and capture clicks with online shoppers.
 Arguably, it’s a...Read More

 As more eyeballs shift from traditional print medium to online, what are your options other than search engine marketing (SEM)?
 With more than 1.5 billion users, Facebook is really it’s own Internet.
 Complete with its own...Read More